Sabrinas Organizing

 How Long to Keep Tax Records and How to Organize Them

-A common question I often hear is, "how long should I keep my tax records (paperwork)?"
+A common question is, "How long should I keep my tax records (paperwork)?"
 While each person's situation is different, these tips will help you decide what you can get rid of.
 Read on to figure out your position.

 Jump to: